cathysnider/cathysnider.github.io/lando.md

 layout: default
 ---

-# Drupal 7 Express install with Lando
+# Drupal 7 Standard or Express install with Lando

 * If you haven’t installed Lando on your machine; now is the time to do so.
 See **Installing Lando** below.